For companies to prosper in today’s economy and job market, locating and holding onto the best talent is crucial.

 High turnover also means more time spent training new employees.
 Trainers must then spend more time away from their regular jobs to coach a new employee, which means two people are being payed for the productivity of one person.

 Finally, there are the costs associated with sourcing new talent.
 Hiring personnel must review resumes, talk to several people, hold formal interviews and determine the best candidate.
-If the company works with a recruiter, the costs of hiring new employees are easier to quantify.
+When a company works with a recruiting firm, the costs of hiring new employees are easier to quantify and offer the added benefits of cost-efficiencies and better time-to-fill rates.

 Retaining talent

-At SSi People , we support organizations of all sizes through custom staffing solutions and managed services.
-Please contact us today to find out how we can help your organization.
+At SSi People , we support organizations of all sizes through custom staffing solutions.
+Contact us today to find out how we can help your organization.